kermodegroup/BayesianSelectionMLIP/README.md

 Pkg.add("ACE1")
 ```

-In order for the Python calls to julia to be using the correct Julia project, we set the environment variable `export JULIA_PROJECT=.`.
+In order for the Python calls to julia to be using the correct Julia project, we require the environment variable `JULIA_PROJECT` to be set.

 ### Python installation
 The Python requirements can be installed via: